PGSSoft/AutoMate/Documentation/Sections/XCUIElementQuery.md

 ```

 `element(withIdentifier:label:labelComparisonOperator:)` can be used to find element with given identifier and label.
-Useful to find a cell whose `UILabel`, with provided `identifier`, contains text provided by `label`.
+Useful to find a cell which `UILabel`, with provided `identifier`, contains text provided by `label`.

 **Example:**